 With the kitchen painted with 2 top coats, Chris & Mandy thought the hinges were too dark now and would look better chromed, so they sent them off to be done.
 On their return we would return and fit them.

 What a transformation! hand painted Mills & Scott kitchen. hand painted Mills & Scott kitchen

 Bespoke Kitchen Epilogue

-My friend and cabinet maker Mick Yates, did a great job adjusting and re-hanging the fridge door after some of the clips broke when taking it off.
-(Mick told us that it had not been designed to ever be removed, but that has now been sorted and if the kitchen is repainted in the future, there will be no repeat dramas).
+My friend and cabinet maker, did a great job adjusting and re-hanging the fridge door after some of the clips broke when taking it off.
+(Mick told us that it had not been designed to ever be removed, but that has now been sorted and if the kitchen is re-painted in the future, there will be no repeat dramas).